Places to stay in Squamish

 Within the town of Squamish, you’ll find a vibrant artist community of painters, potters, photographers, and musicians.
 The lively downtown is a collection of shops, cafes and restaurants, local breweries, and numerous galleries and street murals, including more than 20 pieces of street art that you can take in on the self-guided Mural Walk.

-When is the best time to stay in a vacation rental in Squamish?
+The best time to stay in a vacation rental in Squamish

 Squamish has a humid climate and, as such, it experiences long periods of rainfall and a short, but dry, summer.
 The city is full of climbers, bikers, and other outdoor lovers from March through October.
 June to August are the warmest, driest months, allowing you the clearest skies to take in the awe-inspiring views.
 Consider booking Squamish cabins in late May or early September if you’d like the nice weather with fewer visitors.
 During wintertime, the area’s slopes and backcountry trails attract many skiers, snowboarders, and snowmobilers.